 happy birthday to me: a musical garden party

 RITES OF PASSAGE can be tricky, and when things get tricky: Turn up the music!
 In June 2014, I turned 60 years old, a fact I find utterly shocking.
 I threw myself an on-air birthday party, acting as DJ with technical help from Marshall Miles of nearby Robin Hood Radio, who was in the next studio “spinning” the songs.
-This is one weekly radio segment and podcast that is probably best listened to more than simply read–and you can hear all the songs that way using the player below, or at this link, and skip the YouTube ads.
+This is one weekly radio segment and podcast that is probably best listened to more than simply read–and you can hear all the songs that way using the player below, and skip the YouTube ads.

 Side note: The photo above came from another neighboring business, Crossroads Food Shop, where I order my work-fueling takeout breakfast on gardening days.
 When I opened Friday’s meal in birthday week (short stack, egg over easy, syrup), inside was a message from owner David Wurth—and a candle.
 I am so lucky to live here, with such dear, wacky friends nearby.
 Make my birthday cake pancakes anytime.